costaivo/TipsAndTricks/AngularJS_2/00_TipsNTricks.md

 ### How to easily update references to the packages in pakaage.json file

-Install the npm-check-updates package to update your node packages easily ` npm i npm-check-updates -g
+Install the `npm-check-updates` package to update your node packages easily.

+`npm i npm-check-updates -g` this command will install the package globally.

 Run `npm-check-updates` to list the packages to be updated